KikoffBlog

 Savings accounts

-Most banks and credit unions offer savings accounts that earn a modest amount of interest on the balance you keep there.
+A savings account is the most common and widely recognized type of non-transaction account.
+Most banks and credit unions offer savings accounts that earn a modest amount of APY on the balance you keep there.

 Savings accounts are generally a no-brainer starting point for anyone building an emergency fund or setting aside money for a specific goal.